 The Nominating & Governance Committee will consider Trustee nominees recommended by shareholders.
 Shareholders who wish to recommend a nominee for the Nominating & Governance Committee's consideration may do so by submitting the individual's name and qualifications to the Nominating & Governance Committee, Universal Health Realty Income Trust, c/o Secretary, Universal Corporate Center, 367 South Gulph Road, King of Prussia, PA 19406.
-Recommendations must be received by the Nominating & Governance Committee no later than the date by which shareholder proposals for presentation at the next annual meeting must be received, as disclosed in this Proxy Statement.
+Recommendations must be received by the Nominating & Governance Committee no later than the date by which shareholder proposals for presentation at the next annual meeting must be received and should include the information required by our bylaws and any other information regarding the director nomination required by the Exchange Act, and the rules and regulations promulgated thereunder, including Rule 14a-19 of the Exchange Act, as disclosed in this Proxy Statement.
 Recommended nominees will only be considered if there is a vacancy or if the Board of Trustees decides to increase the number of Trustees.

 The Nominating & Governance Committee identifies and evaluates recommended nominees by considering, among other factors, the following minimum qualifications: the individual's integrity, experience, education, expertise, independence and any other factors that the Board of Trustees and the Nominating & Governance Committee deem would enhance the effectiveness of the Board of Trustees and our governance.
 The Board of Trustees believes that it is essential that its members represent diverse viewpoints, with a broad array of experiences, professions, skills, geographic representation and backgrounds, including diversity of gender and race that, when considered as a group, provide a sufficient mix of perspectives to allow the Board of Trustees to best fulfill its responsibilities to the long-term interests of our stockholders.
-The Board has one female member and has refreshed the Board by replacing 75% of the Independent Trustees of the Board within the last five years.
-The Board believes that it is important to further increase the diversity of the Board.
-In that regard the Board of Trustees has decided to pursue adding a member of an underrepresented minority group to the Board.
-The executive recruiter of our Advisor has recently commenced the candidate search.
+The Board has two female members, one member of an underrepresented minority group and has refreshed the Board by replacing 60% of the Independent Trustees of the Board within the last six years.

 The Corporate Governance Guidelines and Policies are available on the Trust's website at: www.uhrit.com.
 The Nominating & Governance Committee will evaluate a nominee on the same basis if the individual is recommended by a shareholder.
-The

-Nominating & Governance Committee does not currently pay a fee to a third party to identify or evaluate nominees, but may consider from time to time engaging a search firm to identify trustee candidates.
+The Nominating & Governance Committee does not currently pay a fee to any third party to identify or evaluate nominees, but may consider from time to time engaging a search firm to identify trustee candidates.